PupoSDC/chair-flight/libs/content/blog/posts/004-webapp-redesign/page.md

-import { Suspense } from "react";
-import { useRouter } from "next/router";
-import { NoSsr } from "@mui/base";
-import { default as AirplaneTicketIcon } from "@mui/icons-material/AirplaneTicket";
-import { default as FlightTakeoffIcon } from "@mui/icons-material/FlightTakeoff";
-import { default as StyleIcon } from "@mui/icons-material/Style";
-import { Stack, Link } from "@mui/joy";
-import { ModuleSelectionButton } from "@chair-flight/react/components";
-import { TestMaker, useTestProgress } from "@chair-flight/react/containers";
-import { BlogPageLayout } from "./_blog-page.layout";

-export const meta = {
+---
-  title: "We refactored our Web App!",
+  title: We refactored our Web App!
-  linkTitle: "We refactored our Web App!",
-  file: "004-webapp-redesign",
+  author: PupoSDC
+  date: '2023-11-17'
+  tag: Technical
-  description: [
+  description: >
-    "In order to keep our focus we decided to restructure our application in three ", "different segments.
-The main ovjective with this refactor is to allow students", "on each of the 3 stages of their aeronautical careers a customized experience ", "without being distracted by contents that are not geared towards them. ", ].join(""),
+    In order to keep our focus we decided to restructure our application in three different segments.
+The main ovjective with this refactor is to allow students on each of the 3 stages of their aeronautical careers a customized experience without being distracted by contents that are not geared towards them.
-  tags: ["Feature"],
-  author: "PupoSDC",
-  isoDate: "2023-11-17T20:00:00.000Z",
-};

-# We refactored our webapp!
+---

 In order to keep our focus we decided to restructure our application in three different segments.
 The main ovjective with this refactor is to allow students